chimericdream/worldofpannotia.com/src/_psionic_powers/recall-agony.md

   powerResistance: "Yes"
   powerPoints: 3
   description: |
     The fabric of time parts to your will, revealing wounds your foe has received in the past (or has yet to receive).
-That foe takes 2d6 points of damage as the past (or future) impinges briefly on the present.
+That foe takes {% die_roll 2 6 0 %} points of damage as the past (or future) impinges briefly on the present.
   augment: |
-    For every additional power point you spend, this power's damage increases by 1d6 points.
-For each extra 2d6 points of damage, this power's save DC increases by 1.
+    For every additional power point you spend, this power's damage increases by {% die_roll 1 6 0 %} points.
+For each extra {% die_roll 2 6 0 %} points of damage, this power's save DC increases by 1.
 ---